alankrantas/microbit-micropython-cookbook/README.md

 ## Servo Control

-Note: pin.set_analog_period currently throws ValueError and has been fixed in a future release.
+Note: currently (as for v2 beta) pin.set_analog_period throws ValueError and has been fixed in a future release.

 ```python
 from microbit import pin0, sleep